unovue/radix-vue/docs/content/components/dropdown-menu.md

       type: 'boolean',
       default: 'false',
       description: 'Whether to hide the content when the trigger becomes fully occluded.'
     },
     {
+      name: 'as',
+      type: 'string | Component',
+      default: 'div',
+      description: 'The element or component this component should render as.
+Can be overwrite by <Code>asChild</Code>' },
+    {
       name: 'asChild',